adbar/htmldate/docs/index.rst

 Optional
 ~~~~~~~~

-The additional library ``cchardet`` can be installed for better execution speed.
+The additional library ``cchardet`` (or its fork ``faust-cchardet``) can be installed for better execution speed.
 They may not work on all platforms and have thus been singled out although installation is recommended:

 .. code-block:: bash

     $ pip install htmldate[speed] # install with additional functionality

 You can also install or update the packages separately, *htmldate* will detect which ones are present on your system and opt for the best available combination.

+The ``dateparser`` package is noticeably slower in its latest versions, version ``1.1.2`` is recommended for speed.

 *For infos on dependency management of Python packages see* `this discussion thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_.